Deidre Palmer: Career

-President of the Assembly

 Palmer was elected at the 14th Triennial Assembly on 16 July 2015 to become President-elect to commence her term as president in 2018.
-She was installed as President at the opening of the 15th Assembly, at a worship service at St Michael's Uniting Church, Melbourne.
+She was installed as president at the opening of the 15th Assembly, at a worship service at St Michael's Uniting Church, Melbourne.
 Palmer was the second woman to be appointed to the role of President, following Dr Jill Tabart who served in the role from 1994 to 1997.

-A few days after her installation as President, Palmer presided over the election of her successor.
+A few days after her installation as president, Palmer presided over the election of her successor.
 Reverend Sharon Hollis, the moderator of the Synod of Victoria and Tasmania, was elected to take on the role of President from the beginning of the sixteenth assembly to be held in Queensland in 2021, however, due to COVID-19 the event was hosted there but held online.

-Personal
+Personal life

 Palmer is married to Lawrie Palmer and they have two adult daughters.
 They attend Rosefield Uniting Church in Adelaide.